rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender only unblocks requests at Heat levels for which you define valid unblock-delay values.

-* Unblock delays longer than a given Strategy's `Duration` VltEd parameter effectively do nothing.
+* Unblock delays longer than a given Strategy's `Duration` VltEd parameter have no effect.

 * Even with unblocking, no new LeaderStrategy can spawn while a LeaderStrategy Cross is present.